Installation¶

 scikit-learn: Machine learning utilities and benchmarking tools

-The following optional dependency groups can be installed via pip, e.g.:
+The following optional dependency groups can be installed via uv, e.g.:

 These are useful for development, testing, documentation, security, and linting.